 Unfortunately, that’s about as specific as the Affordable Care Act gets in this area.
 Which means these benefits still vary quite a bit from state to state and policy to policy.

-Planning to enroll in a marketplace health plan next time you’re able to do so?
-Read this article of ours first: 'Which Type of Obamacare Plan is Right for You?'
+Planning to enroll in a marketplace health plan the next time you’re able to do so?
+Find out which type of Obamacare plan is right for you.

 Yes.
 The Affordable Care Act requires off-marketplace plans to cover counseling and therapy.